DJDanl/cpp-docs.pt-br/docs/windows/runtimeclass-gettrustlevel-method.md

 ### <a name="parameters"></a>Parâmetros

 *trustLvl*
-Quando essa operação for concluída, o nível de confiança do objeto RuntimeClass atual.
+Quando essa operação for concluída, o nível de confiança do atual **RuntimeClass** objeto.

 ## <a name="return-value"></a>Valor de retorno